imptrck/swq-bot-discord/README.md

+## Discord Bot for SWQ Code Tracking
+This Discord bot is specifically designed for Summoners War players who want to easily track and receive notifications about the latest code releases on the SWQ website (swq.jp).
+It automates the process of crawling the website, extracting codes, and publishing them to subscribed channels on multiple Discord servers.

 ## Description
+The SWQ Code Tracking Discord bot simplifies the code tracking process for Summoners War players by automating the collection and distribution of codes from the SWQ website.
+With this bot, you can easily stay up to date with the latest codes and make sure you never miss out on any rewards.

-The Discord bot periodically crawls a specified website, extracts codes from it, and publishes them to subscribed channels on different Discord servers.
-It keeps track of existing codes and only publishes new codes found during each crawl.
-Users can also interact with the bot to retrieve the latest code or a list of the last 10 codes.
-It gets it's code from swq.jp.
+The bot periodically crawls the SWQ website, captures new codes, and sends them to subscribed channels on different Discord servers.
+It keeps track of the existing codes to avoid duplicate notifications and provides commands for users to retrieve the latest code or view a list of the last 10 codes.

 ## Usage